 I had to come up with a quick way to bottle tomatoes because I am often found buying tomatoes that are hidden in the corner of the fruit shop on sale because they are too ripe for anyone to buy.
-It's one of those things I just can’t see food being thrown out.
-I know the effort farmers put into growing this delicious fruit but I also remember the pride my father felt when he grew his own tomatoes.
+Its one of those things I just can’t see thrown out.
+I know the effort farmers put in to growing this delicious fruit but I also remember the pride my father had when he grew tomatoes.

 Tomatoes and beans were his favourite to grown in his vegetable patch and he made it known.
 You see back then there was no digital cameras but instead 35mm film.
-When we would pick up the photos from the camera shop, half of them were of dad pulling aside the leaves of the tomato plant to reveal a cluster of heirloom tomatoes.
-There were also photos of him holding the same tomatoes with his hands to prove how big in size they were.
+Mum always purchased the 24 photos roll of film and when I would go to pick up the photos from the camera house, half of them were of dad pulling aside the leaves of the tomato plant to reveal a cluster of heirloom tomatoes.
+More photos were of his hands holding these tomatoes to prove how big in size they were.
 He found so much pride and happiness in this simple activity that it often makes me think that we should be enjoying nature and the simple things in life more often.

 I am very fortunate to have my mum still with me and she loves how I make these Quick Bottled Tomatoes.
 I’m pretty sure dad would love them too though he would say they need to be served on a thick slice of country style bread with crumbled feta over the top!
 LOL